splintered-reality/py_trees_ros_tutorials/doc/faq.rst

            tree.tick_once()

-Triggering based on logic inside the tree however, is much more challenging as this is something akin to a chicken and egg situation (tick only when an event trigger inside the tree fires, but how to know when that trigger fires without ticking?).
-Various implementations such as the Unreal implementation have crafted mechanisms for this which go beyond behaviour tree concepts - if you have such a need, it's likely you'll have to craft it on top of py_trees specifically to meet the needs of your own use case.
+Triggering based on logic inside the tree however, is much more challenging as this is almost a chicken and egg situation (tick only when an event fires, but events are typically embedded in the decision making tree itself).
+UE4 has an implementation that has crafted mechanisms for this which go beyond basic behaviour tree concepts - if you have such a need, it's likely you'll have to extend py_trees to meet the needs of your own use case.

 Control-Level Decision Making
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Our first use case never intended the behaviour trees for use by control level applications.
-So it was surprising when the control engineers moved their state machines from for handling, e.g. docking, elevator entry, navigation recovery to the trees.
-Note that none of these require low-latency reactivity.
+Our first use case never intended to utilise behaviour trees for decision making typically considered internal to control subsystems.
+A good example of such is the approach logic for a docking maneuvre.
+Another is the recovery behaviours for navigation, which start to access sound/light notifications, specialised sensing contexts as well as specialised maneuvres.
+Note that neither of these require low-latency for their decision logic.
+Nonetheless, it was surprising to find the control engineers moving the logic from internal state machines to the behaviour trees at a higher level.

 In hindsight, this makes good sense.
-Prior to the behaviour trees there was a different state machine implementation in each controller - having just one decision making engine with shared code and design patterns is more efficient.
-It also frees them of the need to bring dependencies to other subsystems that need to work in concert with their control algorithm (e.g. the LED or sound notification subsystems).
-Such co-ordination is most easily managed at the tree level.
+With the robot's decision making logic landing in one place, logging, debugging and visualising the state of the robot became simpler and could make use of a single set of tools.
+A growing library of shared and reusable patterns sped up the development cycle.
+It also liberated subsystems from having to co-ordinate other subsystems (e.g. the navigation system when engaging in recovery behaviours).